-7 The Council's submission strongly opposes this proposal on a fundamental basis - that the proposal is contrary to the strategic planning guidance about where medium density housing in the municipality is acceptable.
+The Council's submission strongly opposes this proposal on a fundamental basis - that the proposal is contrary to the strategic planning guidance about where medium density housing in the municipality is acceptable.
 Various planning policies and documents were referred to, but in an individual manner that did not give a clear picture about this planning scheme and adopted Council documents are seeking.
-Hence, after the hearing, I reviewed the entirety of the local planning policy framework to gain a documents work together.
+Hence, after the hearing, I reviewed the entirety of the local planning policy framework to gain a better

 I have considered the submissions of the parties, all the exhibits tendered by the parties, and the statement of grounds filed.
-I do not recite or refer to all of the contents of those documents in these reasons better understanding of how the Council's policies and associated
+I do not recite or refer to all of the contents of those documents in these reasons.